-*Volunteers are required to have a good knowledge of Spanish*
+Volunteers are required to have a good knowledge of Spanish.

-No inscription costs.
+No application or onboarding costs.

 In addition to monetary donations, we also accept donations of used computers, school supplies, health supplies and a variety of other products; please contact us if you want to know more about how to help!